Dan Dugdale

 Biographical Information[edit]

 Dan Dugdale had a prominent career in baseball and real estate.
 As a ballplayer, he was in the National League in 1886 and 1894.
-His professional career started in 1884 and he played for numerous clubs between 1884-94.
+His professional career started in 1884 and he played for numerous clubs between 1884 and 1894.
 Starting in 1895 he became a manager and co-owner, and he was involved as a manager, owner, or executive during much of the rest of his life.
-The main stadium in Seattle bore his name for many years.
+The main stadium in Seattle, WA, Dugdale Field, bore his name for many years.
+He also served as a Washington State legislator.

 Source: Dan Dugdale.
 The site has photos of Dugdale as a player and much later as a portly owner.